Clevelode

 Clevelode is a small village in Worcestershire, England.
 It is located around 5 miles south of Worcester just to the west of the River Severn.
 Clevelode is next to the B4244 between Callow End and Hanley Castle in the civil parish of Powick.
+In 2021, the parish of Powick recorded a population of 3,463.
 A caravan park and bed and breakfast are located just south of Clevelode.